 “If only we could find a way to share a bit of that,” the ensign purred.

-Shvaart swiveled his head to answer, “We will share.
+Shvaart swiveled his head to answer, “We shall share.
 Once we are wearing our shield suits, we are invisible to all.
 We’ll see each other’s tabs and we’ll use the communicators to hear each other.
 All well-insulated from the ruler’s senses.”

 Prrrup was standing next to him and stared at the scanner.
 “They are tearing that animal apart.
 Look how the courtiers eat a bit, then back away and invite the ruler to eat alone.
 Wait, what’s that?”